lkiesow/leihs-wiki/leihs-Admin-Guide.md

         $ cd /home/leihs/leihs-3.0.4
         $ RAILS_ENV=production bundle exec rake assets:precompile

+7. Enable serving static assets by changing the setting in `config/environments/production.rb`:

+        config.serve_static_assets = true

+    This is only for testing!
+You will disable this again once you start setting up a real production environment using Phusion Passenger.
+See 'Setting up a production environment' below for some hints about this.

-7. Start the leihs server:
+8. Start the leihs server:

         $ cd /home/leihs/leihs-3.0.4
         $ RAILS_ENV=production bundle exec rails s